concourse/rfcs/037-prototypes/proposal.md

   // Skip certificate verification, effectively making communication insecure.
   SkipVerification bool `json:"skip_verification,omitempty"`
 }

+type EncryptionConfig struct {
+  // The encryption algorithm for the prototype to use.
+  //
+  // This value will be static, and changing it will imply a major bump to the
+  // Prototype protocol version.
+It is included here as a helpful indicator so
+  // that prototype authors don't have to guess at the payload.
+  Algorithm string `json:"algorithm"`

+  // A base64-encoded 32-length key, unique to each message.
+  Key []byte `json:"key"`
+}

+// EncryptedObject contains an AES-GCM encrypted JSON payload containing
+// additional fields of the object. type EncryptedObject struct {
+  // The base64-encoded encrypted payload.
+  Payload []byte `json:"payload"`

+  // The base64-encrypted nonce.
+  Nonce []byte `json:"nonce"`
+}

 // MetadataField represents a named bit of metadata associated to an object.